 Revenue-based financing allows businesses to repay funding as a percentage of their revenue, making payments variable rather than fixed.

-They can have higher costs than traditional loans, but they offer benefits such as reduced cash flow pressure and faster access to capital.
+They can have higher costs than traditional advances, but they offer benefits such as reduced cash flow pressure and faster access to capital.